tanweijie123/tp/docs/DeveloperGuide.md

 </div>

-The following activity diagram summarizes what happens when a user executes the edit session command:
+The following activity diagram summarizes what happens when a user executes the Edit Session command:

 ![EditSessionActivityDiagram](images/EditSessionActivityDiagram.png)

 ### Edit Schedule feature

-The proposed edit schedule mechanism is facilitated by `AddressBook`.
+The proposed Edit Schedule mechanism is facilitated by `AddressBook`.

 These operation is exposed in the `Model` interface as `Model#setSchedule()`.

-Given below is an example usage scenario and how the edit schedule mechanism behaves at each step.
+Given below is an example usage scenario and how the Edit Schedule mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `AddressBook` will be initialized with the initial client, session and schedule list.
+FitEgo will initialize with the sample Client, Session and Schedule Lists.

 Step 2.
-The user executes `schedit c/1 s/1 us/2` command to edit the Schedule with Session 1 and Client 1 in the address book.
+The user executes `schedit c/1 s/1 us/2` command to edit the Schedule with first Session in the Session List and first Client in the Client List.
-The `schedit` command calls `Model#setSchedule()`, causing changes to be made in the address book after the `schedit c/1 s/1 us/2` command executes.
+The `schedit` command calls `Model#setSchedule()`, causing changes to be made after the `schedit c/1 s/1 us/2` command executes.

-The following sequence diagram shows how the edit schedule operation works:
+The following sequence diagram shows how the Edit Schedule operation works:

 ![EditScheduleSequenceDiagram](images/EditScheduleSequenceDiagram.png)